spex-xray/spex-help/source/threads/apec.rst

 The SPEX evaluation of APEC may differ slightly from the XSPEC implementation due to differences in the interpolation algorithms.
 In addition, the normalization follows the SPEX convention.
-This means that a SPEX–APEC model, at its default distance and with a normalization of :math:`4\pi`, corresponds to an XSPEC–APEC model evaluated at zero redshift.
+This means that a SPEX/APEC model, at its default distance and with a normalization of :math:`4\pi`, corresponds to an XSPEC/APEC model evaluated at zero redshift.

-It is possible to set the abundance standard using the ``abund`` (:ref:`sect:abundance`) command.
+It is possible to set the abundance standard using the ``abund`` (:ref:`sec:abundance`) command.

 .. note:: The current atbl cannot be used to read the APEC-NEI fits table.